-You've been having a long and busy day - a new project at work that requires learning new skills, a lunch with your friends that although pleasurable still burdened by the physical tiredness you feel.
-You come home and you just don't have enough energy to do anything productive or fun.
-All you want to do is just lie down and sleep.
+Imagine you've had a long and busy day – you’ve started a new project at work that requires learning new skills followed by a dinner with friends that was enjoyable despite the physical tiredness and aches you feel.
+You come home and you're just not feeling up to doing anything productive or fun, all you want to do is lie down.

 Learn to relax by scanning through your body and listening to how everything feels.
 (15 minutes) Repeat daily for a week.

 This exercise is divided into three parts, based on three different parts of the body: the lower body, the upper body and the head.

 - Choose a place that is quiet and where you will not be interrupted.

 - Sit comfortably in a chair with your feet flat on the floor.

 - Close your eyes.

 - Start by taking a few deep breaths.